greenwyrt/plover2CAT/docs/howto/removedict.md

 Plover2CAT keeps track of the transcript dictionary (`dict/default.json`) and all other added custom dictionaries.

 The editor will load all added dictionaries into Plover when the transcript is opened.
-To remove a dictionary, use `Remove Transcript Dict` under the `Dictionary` menu.
+To remove a dictionary, use **Dictionary > Remove Transcript Dict**.

-A file dialog will open in the transcript's dictionaries directory for selection of a dictionary to remove.
-This will prevent Plover2CAT from loading the removed dictionary the next time.
+Select the dictionary in the file dialog that opens in the transcript's dictionaries directory.

+Plover2CAT will not load the removed dictionary the next time.